dotnet/dotnet-monitor/documentation/security-considerations.md

 > [!IMPORTANT]
-> This document is current a work in progress.
+> This document is currently a work in progress.

 # Security Considerations